 Beyond the relatively crude distinction between hypergraphs and simplicial complexes, more granular structural features of higher-order networks can also significantly influence dynamical processes (\cref{fig:identical}a--c).
-Some of these properties are naturally extended from networks, such as generalized degree heterogeneity~\cite{landry2020effect,zhang2023higher,lucas2024functional}, while others are intrinsically higher-order and have no counterparts in networks, such as cross-order degree correlation~\cite{landry2020effect,zhang2023higher,lucas2024functional}, inter-order hyperedge overlap (nestedness)~\cite{larock2023encapsulation,kim2023contagion,skardal2023multistability,adhikari2023synchronization,kim2024higher,burgio2024triadic} and intra-order hyperedge overlap~\cite{malizia2023hyperedge,malizia2025disentangling}.
-For example, it was found that higher hyperedge overlap leads to earlier but smaller outbreaks in contagion dynamics~\cite{kim2023contagion,kim2024higher,burgio2024triadic} and that lower cross-order degree correlation can suppress bistability~\cite{landry2020effect}.
+Some of these properties are naturally extended from networks, such as generalized degree heterogeneity~\cite{landry2020effect,zhang2023higher,lucas2026reducibility}, while others are intrinsically higher-order and have no counterparts in networks, such as cross-order degree correlation~\cite{landry2020effect,zhang2023higher,lucas2026reducibility}, and hyperedge overlap~\cite{lamata2025hyperedge}.
+The hyperedge overlap can be further disentangled into inter-order hyperedge overlap (nestedness)~\cite{larock2023encapsulation,kim2023contagion,skardal2023multistability,adhikari2023synchronization,kim2024higher,burgio2024triadic, malizia2025disentangling} and intra-order hyperedge overlap~\cite{malizia2023hyperedge}.
+For example, it was found that higher hyperedge overlap leads to earlier but smaller outbreaks in contagion dynamics~\cite{kim2023contagion,kim2024higher,burgio2024triadic,malizia2025disentangling}, can hinder synchronizability~\cite{lamata2025hyperedge}, and that lower cross-order degree correlation can suppress bistability~\cite{landry2020effect}.
 While nodes belonging to the same community are known to synchronize more easily in pairwise networks~\cite{arenas2006synchronization}, a systematic investigation of the effect of higher-order modular structure~\cite{eriksson2021choosing, contisciani2022inference, ruggeri2023community} on synchronization is still to be undertaken.

 Although full synchrony is one of the most studied collective states on higher-order networks, there are other synchrony patterns that can emerge in generalized Kuramoto equations~\eqref{eq:kuramoto}.
 These arise naturally if the underlying network has symmetries (irrespective of higher-order interactions): For identical oscillators, network symmetries for permutation of nodes translate into symmetries of the coupled dynamical system~\cite{Golubitsky2002,Snchez-Garca2020}, which yields invariant states~\cite{Ashwin1992,stewart2003symmetry} such as cluster synchrony patterns.
 Thus, finding symmetries can provide an essential tool to identify cluster synchrony patterns~\cite{pecora2014cluster}, even in networks with higher-order interactions~\cite{bick2016chaos}.